 - Student must pay the non-refundable $25 US application fee when submitting the application for enrollment.

-Undergraduate Applicants: English Language/ College Readiness Test
+All International Applicants: College Readiness Test

 Because proficiency in English is critical to achieving academic success at HCU, applicants must be fluent in the English language in both oral and written areas.
 International applicants must submit scores from either the TOEFL, SAT, or ACT.
 There are no exceptions to this requirement.
 Students whose native language is not English are strongly encouraged to take the TOEFL exam.
 Non-native speakers may submit results of the SAT or ACT; however, they are much more likely to achieve a higher score on the TOEFL.
 Based on the recommendation by the College Board, HCU will not accept TOEFL scores that are more than two years old.